vskarleas/MAP401/README.md

 * V4.1:30:01:2023 : Tache 4 has been completed and all the images are now created by using the test test_postscript.
 In this version there was also changes to the function algo_contour .
 Now this function only takes an image and the file_name to print out the countour.
 On the same time it returns the contour.
 It's this function that will be changed on Tache 5 in order to write multiple contours in one file (a variable will control it)
 * V4.2: 31:01:2023 : Correction de la fonction de creation des images EPS pour qu'il ne sont pas affiché à l'invers
 * V5.1:31:01:2023 : Commence le Tache 5.
 Il ya des correctiosn qu'on doit faire avec le while dans la fonction algo_contours
 * V5.2:31:01:2023 : Part 1 of Task 5 has been completed and any errors has been fixed.
-The program was remodified to better server and accelerate the algorithms.
+The program was remodified to better serve and accelerate the algorithms.
 * V5.3:31:01:2023 : All the task file has been compleetd.
 You can find the files that were asked to be created in the corresponding folder of Tache5
 * V5.4:06/02/2023 : Correction par apport l'email de 6 fevrier 2023
+* V6 : 21/2/2023: Tache 6 completed and added for tests on Compte Rendu Tache 6.1

 ## Sync